cs-zyluo/CausalNet/README.md

 ## CausalNet

-CausalNet consists of large amount of extracted causal relationships from Bing web pages.
+CausalNet consists of a large amount of causal relationships extracted from Bing web pages.

 Each causal relationship is a triple as following:
 CAUSE\_WORD[\t]EFFECT\_WORD[\t]FREQUENCY